UnionInternationalCheminsdeFer/OSDM/index.md

 - **Distributor** – selling tickets from one or more allocators to the customer.
 Selecting the allocators and joining multiple independent bookings.

-A RU or system provider can support more than one role.
+A railway or a system provider can support more than one role.

 ## Design Goals

-The design of the OSDM Online API focuses on three main goals:
+The design of the OSDM-Online API focuses on three main goals:

 1. To provide a convenient way for a customer to book an international train service, including refund and exchange processes.